 - The Bypass for network checkbox bypasses the service worker and forces the browser to go to the network for requested resources.

-- The Update button performs a one-time update of the specified service worker.
+- The Update link performs a one-time update of the specified service worker.

 - The Push button emulates a push notification without a payload (also known as a tickle).